How to Know If Your Eye Vitamins Are Working

-So, if you’re taking your vitamins and minerals at the same time as you take your fiber, the fiber will bind to the vitamins and minerals like calcium, phosphorus, and iron.
+So, if you’re taking your vitamins and minerals at the same time as you take your fiber, the fiber will bind to certain vitamins and minerals like calcium, phosphorus, and iron.
 This can somewhat limit absorption of these nutrients and decrease the nutritional benefits.
 Many foods contain fiber, even foods that are otherwise good for your vision.
 If you’re taking a supplement in the mornings, make sure you have a low fiber breakfast with it.
 One delicious example is waffles made from white flour with a side of low-fiber fruits, like honeydew and cantaloupe.
 Then, crank up your fiber intake during your snacks, lunch, and dinner to ensure you’re getting all those benefits, too.

 #2: Take most supplements with food.

 There are a few specific supplements that should be taken on an empty stomach: herbal remedies or probiotics, iron, and calcium to name a few.
 If you take a calcium supplement, it is suggested that you take it at night.
 Calcium is better at building bone strength and mass while you are sleeping.
 Perhaps that’s where the warm cup of milk to help us to sleep came from?

 But, most vitamins do best when taken with a meal.
 For instance, vitamins A, D, E, and K are fat-soluble.
 This means there needs to be some fat floating around for digestion to happen at all.

 Fats (so long as they’re the good kind, like the monounsaturated fats found in olive oil and sesame seeds) are fundamental for properly functioning cells.
 They’re also necessary for your nerves, lungs, eyes, and other organs, including your brain, heart, and immune system.
 Among other reasons, that’s because of the role they play in nutrient digestion.
 Fats slow digestion down, giving your body more time to absorb nutrients.